peteroupc/html3dutil/tutorials/glmath.md

 A triangle has counterclockwise _orientation_ if its vertices are ordered in a counterclockwise path from the first to second to third to first vertex, in the triangle's two-dimensional projection in _window coordinates_ (which roughly correspond to its location on the screen or frame buffer).
 Otherwise, the triangle has clockwise orientation.

 By default, counterclockwise oriented triangles are _front faces_, and other triangles are _back faces_.
 To change which kinds of triangles are front faces, call the [`frontFace` method of Scene3D]{@link H3DU.Scene3D#frontFace}.

-#### Finding Orientation
+#### Finding Orientation <a id=Finding_Orientation></a>

-To find a triangle's orientation, do the following calculation (X1-3 and Y1-3 are the window coordinates of its vertices).
+To find a triangle's orientation, do the following calculation (X1, X2, X3 and Y1, Y2, Y3 are the window coordinates of its vertices).
 Note that half of the result will be the triangle's signed area.

     (X3 - X1) * (Y3 - Y2) - (X3 - X2) * (Y3 - Y1)

 If the result is positive (resp. negative), and the window space X axis points right and the Y axis points...

 * ...up (which is the case in WebGL), then the triangle's vertices are oriented counterclockwise (resp. clockwise).